-Each material has it’s pros and it’s cons.
+Each material has its pros and its cons.
 Metal doors are typically cheaper, lighter weight and require very little maintenance, but can lack design quality.
-Wooden doors are popular for their natural design and quality, but are usually more expensive than metal and require some seasonal up keep.
+Wooden doors are popular for their natural design and quality, but are usually more expensive than metal and require some seasonal upkeep.
 Overall Wooden doors are preferred by architects and home designers, but many aluminum and steel doors have similar quality levels.

 Insulation or No Insulation?

 This mostly depends if your garage is attached or detached and how you use it.
-I you have an attached garage that has living space above it, insulated is the way to go.
+If you have an attached garage that has living space above it, insulated is the way to go.
 But if your garage is simply used to park your car, there isn’t much need for it to be insulated.

 Insulation Type, Polyurethane or Polystyrene?

-Polyurethane is a better insulator than polystyrene, however the latter is cheaper.
+Polyurethane is a better insulator than polystyrene, however, the latter is cheaper.
 If you live in an area that experience below freezing temperatures for more than 4 months out of the year, it may better serve you to insulate with polyurethane, but if you live in a relatively mild area, polystyrene will get the job done.

 Double Garage Door or Two Single Doors?

 This is mostly a case of personal preference.
 Two doors are the more practical option, giving you multiple entrance/exit points in case of malfunction, but two doors also mean double the equipment leading to higher costs.
-Designers and architects tend to favor two single doors as they provide a better since of balance.
+Designers and architects tend to favor two single doors as they provide a better sense of balance.